This is a busy community gathering place and techno-resource centre for residents of one of Australia’s fastest growing regional cities.

 Visitors navigate the building via a bilingual directions board in English and in Wadawurrung, the local Indigenous language.
 Where traditionally libraries banned eating and talking, GLHC has elements of the community cyber café.
 The ground floor has an 80-seat café, a community gathering space and popular books and magazines.

-Libraries are increasingly seen as a third space, separate from home and work, and the ground and first floors are proudly noisy.
+Libraries are increasingly seen as a third place, separate from home and work, and the ground and first floors are proudly noisy.
 They invite people to meet, talk, play music, drink coffee, and use multi-media.
 There is a new exhibition space shared with the adjacent Geelong Art Gallery.

 Floor one is for children and young people and has a landscaped balcony at treetop level.
 Floor two is for adult collections, magazines, journals and e-resources and includes a reading lounge and study rooms.